DOJ-HHS ARE INCREASING THEIR ENFORCEMENT CAPABILITIES, TARGETING FCA NON-COMPLIANCE

 1. “Medicare Advantage,” Selling Techniques, when the policy doesn’t provide the medical care needed or what was expected.

 2. “Drugs, medical devices, or biologics pricing and discounts.”
-These are the discounts, rebates and service fees paid by pharmaceutical, biologics and medical device manufacturers for placement with that insurance companies formulary – but should be passed onto patients, not kept by brokers and the like.
+These are the discounts, rebates, and service fees paid by pharmaceutical, biologic, and medical device manufacturers for placement on an insurance company’s formulary – but should be passed on to patients, not kept by brokers and the like.
 Do I hear Antitrust?

 5, “Defective medical devices that impact patient safety.”

-6. Outsourced health care billing and coding service providers, as well as software companies that develop billing and coding tools for providers, are now facing increased scrutiny.
+6. You Are Still Responsible.
+Outsourced health care billing and coding service providers, as well as software companies that develop billing and coding tools for providers, are now facing increased scrutiny, including from Medicare.

-The culture wars are a mess as politics enter medicine.
+The culture wars are a mess, as politics pushes its way into your doctor’s treatment room and medicine.

-DOJ leadership has issued multiple memoranda stating the agency’s intention to pursue FCA cases against providers, hospitals, pharmaceutical companies, and others that provide gender-affirming care and, presumably, any ancillary services.
+DOJ leadership has issued multiple memoranda stating the agency’s intention to pursue FCA cases against providers, hospitals, pharmaceutical companies, and others that provide gender-affirming care, as well as any ancillary services.

 • Conducting regular audits of your country of origin